Last Updated on July 11, 2022

 Apple Cider Vinegar

-Apple cider vinegar is one of those multipurpose ingredients to keep in your healthy kitchen, for cooking from scratch, making elderberry oxymel, and numerous household and beauty uses.
+Apple cider vinegar is one of those multipurpose ingredients to keep in your healthy kitchen, for cooking from scratch, making elderberry oxymel, as well as numerous household and beauty uses.
 A drop on a bite may help relieve itch.
 You can also add it to bath water for larger itchy areas.

 Onion juice is another easy home remedy for bug bites.
 Place a slice of onion on the bite for a few minutes, then rinse and wash with soap and water.

 Garlic has many benefits you’re probably familiar with, and soothing itch is one of them.
 Fresh garlic can burn when applied directly to skin, so crush some and combine with oil before applying.
 The smell might help repel other bugs as well.

 The next time you make banana ice cream, don’t toss those peels!
 Banana peels are edible and have a number of surprising uses, like whitening teeth or feeding your tomatoes (here’s what to know about using banana peels in the garden).
 The inside of a banana peel may also soothe itchy bites.
 Just rub a piece of peel on the itch.